johncambefort/ecommerce/README.md

 # setup your env file
 cp .env.example .env

+# Run the app
 docker compose up -d

+# Run migrations and seed the db with some sample data
+docker compose exec ecommerce bundle exec db:migrate db:setup
 ```

+You can view and interact with the API endpoints via the Swagger page, at http://localhost:3000/api-docs

 ### Problem Statement
 You have been tasked with designing an inventory and promotions engine for an ecommerce software platform.
 As a business-to-business software platform, customers of your product can use the promotions engine to create promotions for items in their inventory.

 ### Item Requirements:
-- Items can be sold by weight or quantity
+- Items can be sold by quantity
-- Items can be grouped into categories
 - Items can have a brand
+- Items can be sold by weight
+- Items can be **grouped** into categories
-- More than one item of each type of item can be added to the cart
+- More than one item of each type of item can be added to the cart (you can buy multiple of the same item, i.e. quantity)
-- Items do not have taxes for this problem.
+(- Items do not have taxes for this problem.)

 ### Promotion Requirements:
 - Promotions can have the following types: